Gravellent/who_is_actor/README.md

 ### Database

-The server uses a dynamo backend, so you need to run `aws login` to connect Dyanmo first.
+The server uses a dynamo backend, so you need to run `aws configure` to connect Dyanmo first.